isokissa/alleswisser/README.md

 *questionId* and *answer* combination and depending on the found value do one of following:

-* No answer found: next action will be no-action with error message.
+* No answer is found: next action will be no-action with error message.
   This is system error which means data corruption.
 * The answer is a numeric: this means answer id of the next question.
   Next action will be **answer** for the next question